fontclubbelgica/fontclubbelgica.xyz/_typefaces/pdu.md

 draft: false

+seo_description: |
+    PDU is a faithfull digitization and exploration into the limits of the Plaque Découpée Universelle, a stencil based system designed by Joseph A. David in 1876.
+seo_image: FCB_SEO_PDU.jpg

 information: |
     PDU is a faithfull digitization and exploration into the limits of the Plaque Découpée Universelle, a stencil based system originally designed by Joseph A. David in 1876.